Bellspringsteen/Bellspringsteen.github.io/_posts/2023-11-05-SkippiesPart2.md

 <br>
 * Amazon FBA ( https://sell.amazon.com/fulfillment-by-amazon ) good option, EXCEPT.
 When shipping to the US, going to cost about 1-2$ per pair for Less than Container Load.
 US tarrif is 30% on shoes, so thats another ~1$.
 Then I have to pay Amazon to store and fullfill.
 By my estimates, I am already approaching 20$ if not more.
 With a higher risk, if they sell slowly, Amazon will slowly drain my bank account charging storage fees.
 * ShipBob aka US fullfillment - Could go with a slightly cheaper US solution like ShipBob.
 However, calculating the prices.
 Seems equally expensive.
-* NextSmartShip aka China fullfillment  ( Affiliate link) This is the option I went with.
+* NextSmartShip aka China fullfillment  ( <a href="fulfillship.nextsmartship.com/landing/index.html?nsid=12883">Affiliate link </a>) This is the option I went with.
 Fullfillment from china keeps the upfront costs cheap.
 Storage is cheap.
 The shipping is about 7 days to the US.
 <br>

-Went with NextSmartShip for now.
+Went with <a href="fulfillship.nextsmartship.com/landing/index.html?nsid=12883"> NextSmartShip </a> for now.
 So far ok.
 The software is ok, not amazing.
 You connect it to Shopify.
 Its still a little manual, once again if you just WeChat your contact everything goes smoother.
 They put barcodes, sorted, checked merchandise.
 <br>
 They charge us about $2 to put barcodes, sort, and setup.
 Then the shipping is about 9$ to the US and similar to Euroupe ( International shippers, buy a pair!
 I want to see what shipping is like to Japan or India or Argentina)
 <br>